audgirka/ansible-portal-chart/README.md

      # my-values.yaml
        redhat-developer-hub:
          global:
-           clusterRouterBase: apps.example.com
+           clusterRouterBase: apps.your.cluster.url.com
      ```

-- Under the `appConfig.ansible.rhaap` section, update the `baseUrl` and `token` values from `"changeme"` to the IP address or URL of your AAP instance, and an authentication token from the AAP instance.
+- Under global.imageTagInfo, you can either update the Quay image tag inside your values file, or pass the value via the command line using `--set global.imageTagInfo=<image-tag>`.
+This tag defaults to `main`.

      ```yaml
      # my-values.yaml
        redhat-developer-hub:
-         upstream:
-           backstage:
-             appConfig:
-               ansible:
-                 rhaap:
-                   baseUrl: "changeme"  # in the form https://<ip-or-url-to-AAP-instance>
-                   token: "changeme"
-     ```

--  Under the `appConfig.auth.providers.rhaap.production` section, update the `host`, `clientId`, and `clientSecret` values from `"changeme"` to the IP address or URL of your AAP instance, AAP OAuth application clientId, and AAP OAuth clientSecret respectively.

-     ```yaml
-     # my-values.yaml
-       redhat-developer-hub:
-         upstream:
-           backstage:
-             appConfig:
-               auth:
-                 providers:
-                   rhaap:
-                     production:
-                       host: "changeme"
-                       clientId: "changeme"
-                       clientSecret: "changeme"
-     ```

--  Under the `appConfig.integrations` section, update the github and gitlab `token` values from `"changeme"` to your respective Personal Access Token (PAT) for GitHub or GitLab.
-For details on generating a token and setting up integrations, refer to [GitHub Integration Guide](https://backstage.io/docs/integrations/github/locations#configuration) or [GitLab Integration Guide](https://backstage.io/docs/integrations/gitlab/locations).

-     ```yaml
-     # my-values.yaml
-       redhat-developer-hub:
-         upstream:
-           backstage:
-             appConfig:
-               integrations:
-                 github:
-                   - host: github.com
-                     token: "changeme"
-                 gitlab:
-                   - host: gitlab.com
-                     token: "changeme"
-     ```

-- Under global.imageTagInfo, you can either update the Quay image tag inside the values-dev.yaml file manually, or pass the value via the command line using `--set global.imageTagInfo=<image-tag>`.

-     ```yaml
-     # my-values.yaml
-       redhat-developer-hub:
          global:
-           imageTagInfo: # Required: Update here or pass using --set
+           imageTagInfo: pr-number # Required: Update here or pass using --set
      ```

 - **Optional**: If you are using a development environment where you need to disable SSL checks, under the `appConfig.ansible.rhaap` section, update the `checkSSL` value from `true` to `false`.